cirorusso2910/GravityNet/README.markdown

 ----------------------------------------------------------------------

 ### 5. DATASET INFORMATION
-All information about the $DATASET$ must be added
+All information about the dataset must be added
 (to avoid extra computational costs at each execution) for each split used.

     $DATASET$ num images